 Athlete Photo Gallery

 Marco Sullivan grew up in Lake Tahoe with skiing in his soul.
 He was on a ski hill in his earliest memory, coming down a snow-covered gravel hill in his backyard at three.
-He learned to go fast on some of the gnarliest terrain at Squaw Valley and was a promising four-event skier before he started to concentrate on downhill.
-It's all about the speed.
+He learned to go fast on some of the most legendary terrain in the world, then took that skill to the World Cup and won.

 OFF THE SNOW